KabanFriends/TJAPlayer3GL/README.md

 - Project sustainability (maintainability, modernization, good open source citizenship, ease of contribution, etc.)
 - Satisfying rhythm gameplay, with reliably-accurate judgment
 - Quality of life (System, data, and application compatibility, launch time, reliability, song browsing, etc.)
+- Priority placed, though not exclusively, on users outside of Japan

 Detailed plans regarding the above goals are to be managed in the project roadmap.

+As an aside regarding the prioritization of users outside of Japan: With respect, Japanese taiko simulator users have a strong tendency toward chasing precise simulation of the user experience and user interface of modern machines in arcades they can conveniently visit.
+International users, on the other hand, often struggle to even locate decade-old cabinets (usually in poor condition) within their city, state, or even their entire country.
+The latter group are underserved and present a set of software requirements which are significantly more sustainable, especially given the limited userbase and development resources interested in such a small niche.

 ### Non-Goals